CAST of main Characters in order of appearance:

 Granite, a Junior Commander in the Imperial Army.

-The City of Golden Roofs is the beating heart of the Phoenix Empire and its huge, mud-brick ramparts glow red as the sun’s early rays strike inland from the coast following Long River upstream.
-Clustered outside its walls are the hovels of the poor.
+The City of Golden Roofs is the beating heart of the Phoenix Empire and its huge, mud-brick ramparts glow red as the sun’s early rays strike inland from the coast.
+Clustered outside are the hovels of the poor.
 Inside are the single-storey homes of merchants, shop keepers and junior officials.
-At the centre, on a low hill, rises a Palace guarded by elite soldiers of the Imperial Guard and on its golden roofs of are the burnished symbols of power: the Phoenix, the Eagle, the Ox and the Bear.
+At the centre, on a low hill, rises a Palace guarded by elite soldiers of the Imperial Guard and on its golden roofs are the burnished symbols of power: the Phoenix, the Eagle, the Ox and the Bear..

 The Imperial Palace has various courtyards, each with a sacred purpose.
 On this particular morning the Courtyard of Eternal Despatch has been prepared and six wooden blocks stand on its carefully raked sand.

 The dawn quiet is suddenly disturbed by brass gongs beating from within deep recesses around the courtyard.
 Six doors open and from each emerges a procession with a bound prisoner at its centre, feet bare, head shaven, eyes cast down, dressed in black rags.
 The prisoners are flanked by members of the Imperial Guard, resplendent in multi-coloured tunics, bearing highly-polished weapons of execution.

 The prisoners are made to kneel, their shaven heads placed upon the wooden blocks, their necks pulled long.
 The beating of the gongs reaches a crescendo, the swords are raised high, and a single, deeper-noted gong signals the final cut.
 Six heads roll upon the sand and the reverberations decline to silence.